.png)

 HOW TO BOOK?

-Reservations for the Palace are only available by choosing one of our hotel packages.
+Reservations for the hotel are only available by choosing one of our hotel packages.
 We'll arrange everything and will call you to confirm the details.

 More information about the hotel can be found on the hotel website or by calling the hotel directly: 📞 +34 944 93 41 40